AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 ## Viewing the results

-The simulation results appear as the simulation runs, so you do not need to wait until it has finished.
+The simulation results appear as the simulation runs, so you do not need to wait until it has finished to view the results.
 When the problem is run using your local Julia installation, the `.csv`, `.vtk` and `.vtu` files are stored in `MaterialPoints/src/output` (as configured in the [`output data`](#output-data) section of the input file).

 ### Visualising the output in ParaView

-The output files can be opened in [ParaView](https://www.paraview.org/) to inspect the deformed column and the stress field.
-The walkthrough below opens the GIMP data (`mpDataV..vtu`) and the background mesh (`Octree..vtu`), thresholds the mesh to the active region, colours the GIMPs by displacement, and finally shows the vertical stress.
+The output files can be opened in [ParaView](https://www.paraview.org/) to inspect the deformed column and any data assocaited with the GIMPs (stress, strain, material properties, velcicty etv).
+The walkthrough below opens the GIMP data (`mpDataV..vtu`) and the background mesh (`Octree..vtu`), thresholds the mesh to the active region and colours the GIMPs by displacement.
+Last a comparison of the numerical stress solution with the analytical is presented.

 <div class="walkthrough" markdown>
 <div markdown>